Sagittarius B2

 Temperatures in the cloud vary from 300 K in dense star-forming regions to 40 K in the surrounding envelope.
 Because the average temperature and pressure in Sgr B2 are low, chemistry based on the direct interaction of atoms is exceedingly slow.
 However, the Sgr B2 complex contains cold dust grains consisting of a silicon core surrounded by a mantle of water ice and various carbon compounds.
 The surfaces of these grains allow chemical reactions to occur by accreting molecules that can then interact with neighboring compounds.
 The resulting compounds can then evaporate from the surface and join the molecular cloud.

 The molecular components of this cloud can be readily observed in the 102–103 μm range of wavelengths.
 About half of all the known interstellar molecules were first found near Sgr B2, and nearly every other currently known molecule has since been detected in this feature.

 The European Space Agency's gamma-ray observatory INTEGRAL has observed gamma rays interacting with Sgr B2, causing X-ray emission from the molecular cloud.
-This energy was emitted about 350 years ago by the supermassive black hole (SMBH) at the galaxy's core, Sagittarius A*.
+This energy was emitted about 350 years prior by the supermassive black hole (SMBH) at the galaxy's core, Sagittarius A*.
 The total luminosity from this outburst is an estimated million times stronger than the current output from Sagittarius A*.
-This conclusion has been supported in 2011 by Japanese astronomers who observed the galactic center with the Suzaku satellite.
+This conclusion was supported in 2011 by Japanese astronomers who observed the Galactic Center with the Suzaku satellite.

+Observations with the James Webb Space Telescope revealed new candidate HII regions that were missed with radio observations.
+At 25 μm the researchers found infrared radiation escaping the protocluster Sgr B2 N, following the path of a large-scale outflow.
+YSOs previously detected with ALMA in the western side of the cloud are not detected with JWST, but hot dust around their outflows is detected with JWST.
+On the eastern side JWST detects recent star-formation.